 - Story telling

 It’s important to be truthful with yourself.
 There is no calling more important than one you truly believe in.
-So if you want to drive a brand new car every year, then don’t be afraid to add that to the list.
 Your passions are the fuel to the unstoppable machine that is your personal brand.

 What are your traits?